 Reliability Modeling – The RIAC Guide to Reliability Prediction, Assessment and Estimation

-The intent of this book is to provide guidance on modeling techniques that can be used to quantify the reliability of a product or system.
+The purpose of this publication is to provide guidance on modeling techniques that can be used to quantify the reliability of a product or system.
 There are many ways in which this can be accomplished, depending on the product or system and the type of information that is available, or practical to obtain.
-This book reviews possible approaches, summarizes their advantages and disadvantages, and provides guidance on selecting a methodology based on the specific goals and constraints of the analyst.
+It reviews the possible approaches, summarizes their advantages and disadvantages, and provides guidance on selecting a methodology based on the specific goals and constraints of the analyst.

 Expanded Application of FMECA

-This update to the RIAC’s “Failure Modes, Effects and Criticality Analysis” addresses a number of significant advances from the traditional hardware-centric approach described in MIL-STD-1629A, including Design vs. Process FMEAs (as described in SAE J1739), as well as additional factors to recognize the importance of software and human factors in today’s increasingly complex systems.
+This “Failure Modes, Effects and Criticality Analysis” publication addresses a number of significant advances from the traditional hardware-centric approach described in MIL-STD-1629A, including Design vs. Process FMEAs (as described in SAE J1739), as well as additional factors to recognize the importance of software and human factors in today’s increasingly complex systems.